livescale/open-api/README.md

 );
 ```

-As we can see in the example above, there is three major step in every endpoint of this API.
+As we can see in the example above, there is three major steps in every endpoint of this API.

 1. Converting Livescale input into your e-commerce input format
 2. Passing the converted input into your e-commerce